-Water is a finite resource that every living being depends on to live.
-Yet water consumption can be easily underestimated thanks to how we use water indirectly.
-Go figure, our water usage depends on more than just how long we shower.
-In fact, there’s a better way you, as an individual, can save water and it has everything to do with what’s on your plate.
+It’s too easy to underestimate how much water we use because we often only think of direct ways we use water.
+Yet, how we use water indirectly can have such a huge footprint.
+Go figure, our water usage depends on more than just how long we shower!
+In fact, there’s a better way you can save water, and it has everything to do with what’s on your plate.
+So, let’s talk about plant-based complete proteins you should be eating to save water.

 Agriculture accounts for about 75% of freshwater consumption.
 So, essentially, choosing more water-efficient foods is one of the easiest ways we can reduce our water footprints.
 The food we eat matters and choosing more environmentally-friendly foods is a surefire way to address our environmental impacts and water footprints.